 How are the award winners chosen?

-The awards will be adjudicated by a sub-group of the SAFE Committee made up of IMS faculty, alumni and staff.
+The awards are adjudicated by a sub-group of the SAFE Committee made up of IMS faculty, alumni and staff.

 When will the award winners be announced?

-The award winners will be announced at IMS Scientific Day on May 17, 2022.
+The award winners are announced at IMS Scientific Day.